1 Min Read

 That’s right!
 Dive below and you’ll find a forest that rivals the Tongass.
 Alaska is home to three types of kelp which forge dense and richly productive forests in the relatively shallow waters along the coast.
 Some kelp can reach 150 feet and grow 18 inches in one day—and this towering ecosystem provides food, protection, and spawning grounds for a staggering amount of life.
 On the surface, you'll see the sea otters who patrol these forests, but our undersea specialists will help reveal all the other weird and wonderful creatures—urchins, sea stars, snails, nudibranch, octopus—that lie below.

 You probably know Alaska has mountainous terrain, but what you may not realize is how truly impressive those peaks are.
 The tallest in both the U.S and North America, Denali reaches a sky-high 20,310 feet above sea level.
 It’s so massive it even generates its own weather.
 The next nine range from 18,009 to 14,573 feet.
 But you don’t need to be a world-class climber to enjoy the many majestic peaks that dominate the landscape.
 Just step out on the bow of the ship and take in the incredible scenery as you sail past snow-capped mountains rising above lush forests, icy glaciers and idyllic coves.
-Want a more adventurous angle?
-Hop on a flightseeing tour for an unforgettable birdseye view.
+For a more adventurous angle, hop on a flightseeing tour and take in an unforgettable birdseye view.